fhiso/legacy-format/serialization-redux.md

 ### String to octets

 Given a string and character encoding, the string is converted into a sequence of octets as specified by that encoding.
-It is RECOMMENDED that only encodings that are able to represent all code points within the string be used, but if this is not done then this specification does not define what should be done with those code points.
+It is RECOMMENDED that only encodings that are able to represent all code points within the string be used.

-{.ednote ...} The following has been proposed:

-> Any code points that cannot be directly represented as octets within the character encoding SHALL be encoded as follows:
+Any code points that cannot be directly represented as octets within the character encoding SHALL be encoded as follows:

->
-> 1. Replace the codepoint with the string made of
+1. Replace the codepoint with the string made of
->     1. The three characters U+0040, U+0023, and U+0055 (i.e., "`@#U`")
+    1. The three characters U+0040, U+0023, and U+0055 (i.e., "`@#U`")
->     1. A hexadecimal encoding of the code point
+    1. A hexadecimal encoding of the code point
->     1. The two characters U+0040 and U+0020 (i.e., "`@ `")
+    1. The two characters U+0040 and U+0020 (i.e., "`@ `")
-> 1. Encode the string with the character encoding
+1. Encode the string with the character encoding

-While GEDCOM has no similar provision, the "escape" construct in GEDCOM chapter 1 suggests these should be ignored by existing GEDCOM parses.
-However, it may be simpler to simply require a unicode-compatible character encoding.
-{/}
+{.note} While GEDCOM has provision for escaping unecodable code points, it does provide an "escape" construct `@#[^@]*@` which this addition uses.

+{.ednote} Should we instead REQUIRE an encoding that accepts all code points in use?

 ### Octets to string